marcosbuydid/DA1_DA2_ORT_2026/DesignPatterns/DesignPatterns.md

 #### Instead, a launch facade orchestrates the process.

+## Factory Method Example
+### Automotive Sensor Processing
+#### In modern automotive systems, different sensors such as LiDAR, Radar and Cameras
+#### require specialized data processing pipelines.

+### The system needs to:
+- Process data from multiple sensor types
+- Use different algorithms per sensor
+- Remain extensible for future sensors

+### The design introduces:
+- An abstract creator: SensorProcessorCreator
+- A factory method: CreateProcessor()
+- Concrete creators that decide which processor to instantiate

 ## Observer Pattern Example
 ### Concert Ticket Notification System
 #### In a ticketing platform: